-Furthermore, the liquidity of our common stock could be adversely affected by the reduced number of shares resulting from the reverse stock split.
-Brokerage firms often do not permit stocks trading below \$5.00 per share to be sold short, but often permit short-selling of shares which are traded at higher prices.
+Furthermore, brokerage firms often do not permit stocks trading below \$5.00 per share to be sold short, but often permit short-selling of shares which are traded at higher prices.
 As a result, to the extent our per-share trading price is consistently above \$5.00, investors may short our stock.
 This may increase the volatility of our stock price.